Best Time to Visit Malaysia: Weather By Month and Season

 July

-• Where to go: For the best weather in Malaysia, head for east coast destinations like Tioman, Terengganu, and the Perhentians.
+• Where to go: For the finest weather in Malaysia, head for East Coast destinations like Tioman, Terengganu, and the Perhentians.
 Don’t mind the crowds.
-If you decide to visit west coast islands like Penang, Pangkor or Langkawi, prepare for quick and strong afternoon rain and thunderstorms.
+If you decide to visit West cCoast islands like Penang, Pangkor, or Langkawi, prepare for quick and strong afternoon rain and thunderstorms.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.